Jeannette man with shotgun jailed after early-morning police standoff

 Police closed off an area around the residence including portions of West Virginia, Hacker and Frothingham avenues.
 Residents in neighboring homes were evacuated, DeFelice said.

-DeFelice said he tried to reach Pany on his telephone numerous times to no avail.
+DeFelice said he tried to reach Pany on his phone, but Pany didn't pick up.
 Eventually, police were able to contact Pany via a text message using the girlfriend's mother's cellphone.

 “The defendant specified multiple times that he was not going to come out of the residence and that he was not going to jail,” DeFelice wrote.

-Around 7:45 a.m., Pany surrendered without incident and was taken to the city police station and then the county prison to await arraignment, he said.
+Around 7:45 a.m., Pany surrendered without incident and was taken to the city police station and then the county prison to await arraignment.
 DeFelice said the victim suffered injuries that left her hands bleeding.
 No other injuries were reported.